Frequently Asked Questions about PREP@UCD

 How big is PREP@UCD?

-• We initiated PREP@UCD in 2017 and we’re now at our steady state of six scholars per cohort.
+- We are at our steady state of six scholars per cohort.

 How long is the program?

-• PREP@UCD is designed and intended to be a one-year program.
-In (rare) individual cases, a second year might be possible if the mentor, PREP@UCD PI, and scholar all agree that an extension would serve a useful purpose.
+- PREP@UCD is designed and intended to be a one-year program.
+In (rare) individual cases, a second year might be possible if the mentor, PREP@UCD director, and scholar all agree that an extension would serve a useful purpose.

 Structure